Salesforce

 Click to edit heading

-To see how you can use the legacy document fields, click on Inserting Legacy Fields into Documents/Precedents.
+To see how you can use the legacy document fields, click on Inserting Legacy Fields into Documents/Templates.

 Continue reading this article for inserting Content Control fields.